Ngorongoro Crater and Serengeti Safari

 – Potential predators on offer on this Tanzania photo safari include cheetah, lion, leopard, golden jackals, bat-eared foxes, caracal, serval, hyena plus many smaller creatures like mongooses.

 – When photographing predator action, one needs to really know and to be familiar with your camera.
-Greg has published a book titled ‘Getting It Right In Camera’ and he will customise your auto focus settings so that you can track a cheetah running at full speed on the plains.
+Greg has published a book titled ‘Getting It Right In Camera’ and he will be at hand to help you.

 – Not only does this Serengeti photo safari take place in the low tourist season but this leg of the safari plays out in the most beautiful part of the Serengeti with rocky ‘koppies‘ and vast plains, allowing you to capture unique photographs depicting one of Africa’s greatest parks.